 Okra is a highly nutritious vegetable that has health benefits for dogs and humans alike.

-But not too much.
-Dogs really aren’t designed to digest a lot of vegetable matter.
+Don’t give them too okra.
+Because they really aren’t designed to digest a lot of vegetable matter.

-Plain okra won’t hurt him, probably, if given in moderation.
+Plain okra probably won’t hurt them if given in moderation.
 But make sure you know what signs to look for just in case!

 Have you fed your dog okra before?
 Tell us your experiences in the comments below!

 - Buchanan, B. B., and Frick, O. L. (2002).
 “The dog as a model for food allergy.”
 Annals of the New York Academy of Sciences.